DEKHTIARJonathan/Born2Data/content/articles/deeplearninginstall-Part4-Docker-for-Deep-Learning.md

 <span></span>
 #### C.1 Docker ❤️ Nvidia Digits

-Nvidia a system called Digits to quickly prototype and launch deep learning models.
+Nvidia developed a system called Digits to quickly prototype and launch deep learning models.
 Of course, we can simply run this platform using nvidia-docker.

 ```bash